CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{<figure src="/images/guides/cumulus-nsxt/virt_bare_metal.JPG">}}

-**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding
+**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active-active bonding
-**Rack 2** – Two NVIDIA Switches in MLAG + One ESXi hypervisor and One Bare-Metal server, both connected in active/active bonding
+**Rack 2** – Two NVIDIA Switches in MLAG + One ESXi hypervisor and One bare metal server, both connected in active-active bonding

 The configurations to support an NSX Edge node are nearly identical to the existing ESXi configurations previously described.
 Only the required changes to support an NSX Edge device are described below.